Politics of Bavaria: Constitution

 The Constitution of Bavaria was enacted on 8 December 1946.
 It is the fourth constitutional document in Bavarian history after the Constitution of 1808, the Constitution of the Kingdom of Bavaria in 1818 and the Bamberg Constitution of 1919.

-The Bavarian State Parliament
+Landtag of Bavaria

 Bavaria has a unicameral Landtag, or state parliament.
 The 180 members of the Landtag (plus additional overhang and leveling seats) are elected for a period of five years by universal suffrage.
 The Landtag may dissolve itself with a majority vote of its legal number of members or be dissolved by means of a state-wide referendum.

 Until December 1999, there was also a Senat, or Senate, whose members were chosen by social and economic groups in Bavaria, but following a referendum in 1998, this institution was abolished.

 The Landtag resides in the Maximilianeum, a building rich in tradition built on the banks of River Isar by King Maximilian II in the 19th century.